-Before we knew it was time for me to catch an Uber and fly back to Mississauga.
-Checking off the last goal of the day inside my daily planner, I finally got to sit down and take it easy for three hours before landing safely home.
+Before we knew it was time for me to catch an Uber and fly back to YYZ off the last goal of the day inside my daily planner, I finally got to sit down and take it easy for three hours before landing safely home.
 Thank you Miami for being hospitable, beautiful, and providing so many Aston Martins to stir up my motivation.
-Happy travels everyone.
+Safe travel everyone.

-Updated by Senior Technician Agent C and Double 0.
+Installed by Senior Technicians Agent C and Double 0.

-Operation Gonell is now in Mechanical Operation.
 Our team is camped on the North-West corner of Bloor St W & Royal York Rd, Etobicoke.
 You might have seen our black and white Ford Transit vans parked outside.
-You might have seen us sippin’ on espressos or checking out your english bulldog.
+You might have seen us sippin’ on espressos or asking to pet your boston terrier!

-Operation Gonell is the most exciting current renovation to happen in this neighborhood, straight up.
+Operation Gonell is the most exciting renovation to happen in this neighborhood, straight up.
 The local, ambitious, and talented builder/remodeler Will Gonell, makes his centre stage debut back into the Kingsway area.
-Spending four years away in other Toronto neighborhoods – building highly detailed custom homes – he comes back with a National Award under his belt and a fresh insight into how your home can be built.
+Spending four years away in other GTA neighbourhoods – building highly detailed custom homes – he comes back with a National Award under his belt and a fresh insight into how your home can be built.

 HVAC & Mechanical Scope

 Today we’ve started to “rough-in” a future radiant floor warming system.
 The process begins once your gravel base is raked level and waterproofing is done.
 It consists of installing special insulation atop the gravel, and then piping on top of the insulation.
 We call the insulation “PEX Panels” because they come in 2×4′ sheets and have round “pucks” where your PEX piping gets pressed between.
-They click together to form a solid layer or “insulation system” before you pour the concrete.
+They click together to form a solid layer or “insulation system” plus they have a vapour barrier built in.
 We will then install a system of tubing that will carry hot water for heating.

 The height of these PEX panels is greater than the standard styrofoam sheet your uncle layed in his basement and you had to help him on that one Saturday.
-You really didn’t want to do it because you had a party in Brock the night before, but cutting off the tips of 800 zip ties made it all worth it.
+You really didn’t want to do it because you had a party the night before, but cutting off the tips of 8,000 zip ties made it all worth it and it really sobered you up quick.
 The reasons to go with a 3.75″ tall panel are simple:1.
 When radiant heating is your primary source of heat, the basement slab must have a minimum R10 insulation rating.
 2. After switching to this method of pressing the PEX inside the “pucks” and not zip-tying on top, it greatly reduced the amount of punctures we had during the concrete pouring process.